Why choose an

 Most UK installed Air Conditioning systems use two separate parts, an outside unit that incorporates a compressor, heat exchanger and fans; and an internal unit that provides heating, cooling and de-humidification.
 Building Regulations are pushing new house design to include energy efficient glazing and high levels of insulation with air-tight building design; excess temperatures in the summer months are becoming a common problem in new build properties.

-The internal unit can take a number of forms including wall mount and ceiling mount cassettes, familiar in shops and restaurants.
-However, in domestic situations, a more aesthetic solution is to use a loft mounted fan coil unit with air distribution via ducting with discreet grilles in walls or ceiling.
+The internal unit can take a number of forms including wall mount and ceiling mount cassettes; familiar in shops and restaurants.
+However, in domestic situations, a more aesthetic solution is to use a loft mounted fan coil unit with air distribution via ducting with discreet grilles in walls or ceilings.

-Another great extra you can get with your air conditioning system is a pollen filter which is perfect for any hay-fever sufferers.
-Air Conditioning systems recirculate air within a property and then therefore used with any existing ventilating arrangements.
+Another great benefit you can have with your air conditioning system is a pollen filter which is perfect for any hay-fever sufferers.
+Air Conditioning systems re-circulate air within a property and then therefore used with any existing ventilating arrangements.